The Discuss-Then-Execute Workflow

 - Start with

-/clearif beginning a new task. - Discuss the approach — describe what you want and ask Claude to think through the options.
+/clearif you're beginning a new task. - Discuss the approach – describe what you want and ask Claude to think through the options.

-- Use Plan Mode (
+- Use plan mode (

 Shift+Tabtwice) if the task is complex enough to warrant a structured plan. - Review and challenge – push back on anything that doesn't look right.